AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 * In an asset's [!UICONTROL Properties] page, you can now view a list of all the [!DNL Sites] pages that use the asset.
 These references to an asset are resolved across local and remote [!DNL Sites] instances (when using Connected Assets functionality).

+* When deleting an asset that is referenced in a web page, [!DNL Experience Manager] displays a warning.
+You can force delete a referenced asset or check the references in the [!DNL Properties] page of the asset.

 ## [!DNL Adobe Experience Manager Forms] {#aem-forms}

 >[!NOTE]